osteele/stitch-sync/docs/spec.md

 H -->|No| G
 ```

-Stitch-sync determines the file formats to support based on:

-1. The embroidery machine specified by the user
-   - If a machine is specified via the CLI `--machine` option or `stitch-sync set machine` command, stitch-sync will accept the file formats supported by that machine, as defined in the machine database.
+#### Default Behavior (No Options)
-   - If no machine is specified, stitch-sync will only accept DST files by default.
+- Accepts DST files

-2. The output format specified by the user
-   - If an output format is explicitly specified via the CLI `--output-format` option, stitch-sync will attempt to convert design files to that format, regardless of the selected machine's supported formats.
-   - If no output format is specified, stitch-sync will use the first supported format listed for the selected machine, or DST if no machine is selected.
+- Converts to DST format
+- Copies only converted files to USB directory

+#### With `--machine` Specified
+- Accepts all formats supported by the specified machine
+- Uses machine's primary format as preferred output format
+- Copies both converted files and already-compatible files to USB directory

+#### With `--output-format` Specified
+- Accepts only input files that can be converted to specified format
+- Converts all files to specified format
+- Copies only converted files to USB directory

+#### With Both Options
+- Accepts all formats supported by the specified machine
+- Uses specified output format instead of machine's default
+- Copies both converted files and already-compatible files to USB directory

+### Acceptable Formats
+- With `--machine`: All formats listed in machine's specifications
+- Without `--machine`: Only DST

 Stitch-sync will convert design files to the preferred output format if possible.
 If a design cannot be converted to the preferred format, but the machine supports other formats, stitch-sync will convert it to one of the other supported formats instead.